 Shay comes from the centre of the universe – growing up in the rural Far North near Kaitaia.
 While studying Commerce and Law at The University of Auckland, Shay was involved in Māori student organisations and mentoring high school students.
 Shay is passionately involved in developing New Zealand’s future prosperity.
 He is on the Board of Trustees of Teach First NZ and on the Advisory Board of the NZ-U.S Council.

 Amy completed a Bachelor of Communications majoring in Public Relations from Auckland University of Technology.
 Amy joins The ICEHOUSE after completing a four-year stint at PR agency Pead PR where she was an account manager.

-Amy is responsible for marketing support and website communications for Owner-Managed and League teams.
+Amy is responsible for marketing communications for the SME side of the business and The Icehouse brand.

 Lisa joined The ICEHOUSE as Start-up Marketing and Communication Executive.
 After completing her Master in Commerce from the University of Auckland she spent two years working in marketing for a software distribution company.
 Lisa has also been involved in several start-up projects including two that worked with The ICEHOUSE.
 She will leverage her marketing and start-up experience to provide marketing support for the ICE Accelerator programme.

 Lillian joined The ICEHOUSE in November 2011 as a Project Manager on the ICE Accelerator team.
 She help facilitate business development progress of start-up ventures in the incubation programme as well as looking after communication with The ICEHOUSE pool of Executives-in-Residence.